shania1113/shania1113.github.io/README.md

 print(f"Root Mean Squared Error (RMSE): {rmse:.2f}")
 ```

+Note that there are random factors included in the model, each run will likely produce a slightly different model accuracy.
 For result visualization, I used the code from HW3 to plot the feature importance in the decision tree.

 ```python3
 import matplotlib.pyplot as plt